Celerium/Celerium.ITGlue/docs/index.md

 ## About The Project

-The [Celerium.ITGlue](https://www.itglue.com/) offers the ability to read, create, and update much of the data within IT Glue's documentation platform.
+The [Celerium.ITGlue](https://www.itglue.com/) PowerShell wrapper offers the ability to read, create, and update much of the data within IT Glue's documentation platform.
 That includes organizations, contacts, configuration items, and more.
 This module serves to abstract away the details of interacting with IT Glue's API endpoints in such a way that is consistent with PowerShell nomenclature.
 This gives system administrators and PowerShell developers a convenient and familiar way of using IT Glue's API to create documentation scripts, automation, and integrations.
-Full documentation for IT Glue's RESTful API can be found [here](https://api.itglue.com/developer/).

-- :book: Project documentation can be found on [Github Pages](https://celerium.github.io/Celerium.ITGlue/)
+- :book: **Celerium.ITGlue** project documentation can be found on [Github Pages](https://celerium.github.io/Celerium.ITGlue/)
-- :book: ITGlue's REST API documentation on their management portal [here](https://api.itglue.com/developer/)
+- :book: ITGlue's REST API documentation can be found [here](https://api.itglue.com/developer/)

 ITGlue features a REST API that makes use of common HTTP request methods.
 In order to maintain PowerShell best practices, only approved verbs are used.

+- DELETE -> `Remove-`
 - GET -> `Get-`
+- PATCH -> `Set-`
 - POST -> `New`-
-- PATCH -> `Set-`
-- DELETE -> `Remove-`

 Additionally, PowerShell's `verb-noun` nomenclature is respected.
 Each noun is prefixed with `ITGlue` in an attempt to prevent naming problems.